 TROPHIES, ROSETTES and CERTIFICATES OF ELIGIBILTY

-- Finalists in attendance will receive a formal rosette.
-The owner of a deceased finalist will also receive
+Finalists in attendance will receive a formal rosette.
+The owner of the deceased finalist will also receive a rosette.

-- Co-owners and breeders of finalists may also purchase rosettes by ordering from a designated Committee
+Co-owners and Breeders of Finalists may also purchase rosettes by ordering from a designated Committee member (advance

-- Finalists responding "No" to the invitation and not in attendance at the event will be noted in the
+Finalists responding "No" to the invitation and not in attendance at the event will be noted in the ranking in the catalog.

-- The Top 20 Event will be held prior to intersex competition of the DCA
+- The Top 20 Event will be held prior to Intersex Competition of DCA National

-- The winner of the event will be announced at the DCA Annual Awards Banquet by the Top Chairperson or
+- The winner of the event will be announced at the DCA Annual Awards Banquet by the Top 20 Chairperson and his/her

 - BREEDER JUDGE.

-shown at least four (4) Champions of Record as published in the AKC Gazette; or is approved by the AKC to judge
+four (4) Champions of Record as published in the AKC Gazette; or is approved by the AKC to judge Dalmatians.
+The Breeder

 - MULTI-BREED JUDGE.